Towards Fully Passive Time-Bin Quantum Key Distribution over Moving Free-Space Channels: Experiment

-During the key exchange, $\phi_{AB}$ can take any value and can drift during key generation and exchange, provided it does not change too rapidly \cite{wang2016valid,yoon_experimental_2019}.
+The $C$-parameter is phase independent despite any drifts or fluctuations in $\phi_{AB}$, provided the changes do not occur too rapidly~\cite{wang2016valid,yoon_experimental_2019}.
 The degree to which the phase can change is a function of the photon detection rate and timing resolution of the system.